shapeoko/Docs/content/electronics.md

 Make all connections in the same colour order.
 Shown in the wiring diagram is:

-* Black (swap this first pair to reverse the second Y-axos motor)
+* Black (swap this first pair to reverse the second Y-axis motor)
 * Green
 * Red
 * Blue/White